A tunable Monte Carlo method for mixing correlated-k opacities. PRAS: polynomial reconstruction and sampling: Accuracy comparison

-In Figure \ref{fig:mix_ex}, we show the results for each method in each wavelength band and the relative fraction between the mixed results and the reference pre-mixed values.
+In Figure \ref{fig:mix_ex}, I show the results for each method in each wavelength band and the relative fraction between the mixed results and the reference PM values.
 Overall, the PRAS method shows similar k-coefficient recovery characteristics to the RORR method, with similar structures in the relative fraction between the mixed values and the reference values.
-However, most bands are better represented by PRAS, with an overall tighter spread in accuracy compared to RORR.
+Most bands using PRAS show an overall tighter spread in accuracy compared to RORR, especially in the medium to low $g$ value regions ($g$ $<$ 0.9).
 The AEE method shows differences increasing at the lower values of $g$, where the grey assumption has the most impact, however, the relative values remain reasonable at larger values of $g$.
-This is not unexpected, as in this test, we have chosen both RORR and PRAS parameters that produce high accuracy with respect to the random overlap assumption.
-The differences to the reference values here therefore represent errors associated with the random overlap assumption.
-However, this test shows that the PRAS method produces similar results, with comparable errors to RORR compared to the PM reference values.
+This is not unexpected, as in this test, I have chosen both RORR and PRAS parameters that produce high accuracy with respect to the random overlap assumption.
+The differences to the reference values here therefore represent errors associated with the random overlap assumption itself.
+However, this test shows that the PRAS method produces similar results, with comparable errors to RORR, due to the random overlap assumption, compared to the PM reference values.

+In Appendix \ref{app:mix_ex}, I present the recovery results for more extreme T-p points available from the original cross-section data.
+In these examples, the PRAS method also shows very similar error characteristics to RORR, with it producing similar structures for each mixed k-coefficient.
+The PRAS method generally produces a tighter margin of error across $g$ space compared to RORR, especially in the lower temperature and pressure case ($T$ = 50 K, $p$ = 10$^{-8}$ bar), suggesting PRAS is better capturing the mixed opacity distribution in this regime.
+In the $T$ = 50 K, $p$ = 1000 bar case, both methods struggle to reasonably reproduce the pre-mixed results, suggesting higher correlation of lines in these conditions, likely due to pressure broadening of each line.
+However, such an extreme T-p point (very cold at high pressure) is rarely encountered in a real atmosphere.